benjaminkitson/JS30/readme.md

-My clone of the JS30 repo - Switched from a fork of the original to the clone after doing the first challenge, so all commits and branches relating to it have been lost 😓
+My clone of the JS30 repo - Switched from a fork of the original to the clone after starting the first challenge, so some of the early commits and branches relating to it have been lost 😓

 Working through the challenges as of December 10th 2021.